Thank you for visiting the Ubuntu family initiative platform,

 June 2022

 The Ubuntu Family Initiative are proud to launch their newest project called the "Cookbook fo Memories" where they will share a sensory account of their travels.
+A long term project we hope to one day publish a recount of the philanthropic work and our memories throughout.

 Africa: